A Local's Experience of the Golden Circle Tour in Iceland

 The first tour I joined when I started writing travel-blogs here on Guide to Iceland, was the most popular tour in Iceland: the Golden Circle tour.
 There are many variations of the Golden Circle tour available, but the tour I joined is a 9-hour long guided day trip from Reykjavík where one gets to see some phenomenal places here in Iceland.

-There are so many beautiful places in Iceland and interesting things to do, but the Golden Circle is where I take all my foreign friends which I show around my country.
 Since I first wrote this travel-blog I have added more recent photos from many visits to the Golden Circle of Iceland.

 Top photo: Þingvellir National Park in autumn

 The first stop on the tour is one of my most beloved places here in Iceland, Þingvellir National Park.
 I visit it often as it is only 50 km away from Reykjavík.